Tips for Traveling Abroad

 - Other documents approved by the Department of Homeland Security

 U.S. citizens taking “closed-loop” cruises are not required to have a passport but will need proof of citizenship and a government-issued photo ID, such as an original or certified copy of a birth certificate and a driver’s license.
-(More information) It is still highly recommended that you travel with a valid passport.
+It is still highly recommended that you travel with a valid passport.

 PLEASE NOTE: it is the passenger's sole responsibility to obtain and have available the proper travel documents that are necessary for your travel, including all costs related to obtaining proper documentation and costs to obtain entry to countries you visit and re-entry to your destination country.
 You’ve planned for this trip and want to be sure you aren’t denied boarding, nor do you want problems when entering or exiting any country during your trip.